ZeroDrift810/NELBOT/README.md

 `/teams assign` - assigns a discord user to a team, updates the teams message immediately

-`/teams open` - frees a team to be taken later, updates the teams message immediately
+`/teams free` - frees a team to be taken later, updates the teams message immediately

 `/waitlist list` - lists the current waitlist